LimeSurvey/LimeSurvey/styles/README_RTL.txt

     $ git checkout adminstyle-rtl.css  # This file is manually edited
     $ for file in *.css; do if [ "$file" == "adminstyle-rtl.css" ] ; then continue; fi; r2 "$file" "${file/.css/-rtl.css}"; done

+PLEASE OBSERVE: The only file which has manually RTL-style is adminstyle-rtl.css.
+All other rtl-files are generated using R2.

 Things to check:

 * Plugin settings.
 Core plugins should use localization.